racedisparityaudit/style-guide/a-z.md

 Preserve the formatting used for external publications: for example, ‘The English Housing Survey 2013-14’.

-### Denominators and numerators

-These are statistical terms that many users won’t understand.
-Keep them for use in the Methodology, where needed.

-A plain English explanation of who’s counted in the numerator and denominator might look like this:

-> The data shows the percentage of defendants who were found guilty of a certain offence within a given year.
-This was calculated by dividing the number of defendants found guilty of the offence by the total number of people who were prosecuted for that offence that year, then multiplying by 100.

 ### Denominators and numerators in charts and tables

 Data analysts will usually choose which values to include in a table.